Pencil, pen or both? What to use in the Leaving Cert maths exam! [UPDATED 8th June 2019]

-Leaving Cert maths students can continue to use pencil for diagrams, graphs and constructions, but it is strongly recommended by the SEC that they use black or blue ink (not gel pens) for other parts of their maths exam.
+So we can see that Leaving Cert maths students can continue to use pencil for diagrams, graphs and constructions, but the instructions from the SEC are that students should use black or blue ink (not gel pens) for other parts of their maths exam.

-Notwithstanding this recommendation, we believe that students will not be penalised if they used pencil throughout, as long as it is clearly legible using an appropriate pencil e.g. a HB, B or 2B pencil.
+Note: notwithstanding this instruction, we believe that students will not be penalised if, by mistake, they were to use pencil throughout their exam, as long as it is clearly legible using an appropriate pencil e.g. a HB, B or 2B pencil.
+Students should follow the instructions, but if they mistakenly use a (legible) pencil throughout, it should not be a cause for panic.

-Based on the latest instructions from the SEC, and the instructions on the LC maths papers, we recommend to all students to use a HB pencil for graphs, diagrams and constructions, and to use a black or blue pen (not gel pens) for other parts of their Leaving Cert maths exams.
+In summary, based on the latest instructions from the SEC, and the instructions on the LC maths papers, we recommend that all students should use a HB pencil (and not coloured pencils) for graphs, diagrams and constructions, and should use a black or blue pen (not gel pens) for other parts of their Leaving Cert maths exams.

 Note also: